RebecaApostu/covidsite/content/posts/2020-09-17-trends-and-patterns-in-booking-activities/index.md

 ---
 *This article is based on the MSc.
 Thesis: “Travel Disruption during COVID-19: An exploratory data analysis on Airbnb in Copenhagen”, written by Rebeca Apostu and Aurora Beres.*

-To measure the effects of COVID-19 on Airbnb related booking activities, a comparative analysis was used to highlight trends pre and during the outbreak, using 2019 as the baseline for comparison.
+To measure the effects of COVID-19 on Airbnb related booking activities, a comparative analysis was used to highlight trends pre and during the outbreak.
+The baseline for comparison is the whole of 2019 and statistics are drawn up to July 2020.

 > Statistics over time are extracted in terms of *seasonality trends, quantity of monthly bookings, price fluctuations and booking duration.*

-The material resulted from the analysis is published on [Tableau Public.](https://public.tableau.com/profile/rebeca.apostu#!/vizhome/TableauAnalytics-CovidThesis/SeasonalityTrends)
+The material resulted from the analysis is published on [Tableau Public](https://public.tableau.com/profile/rebeca.apostu#!/vizhome/TableauAnalytics-CovidThesis/Trendline-confirmedandcanceledbookings).

 # Time Series Approach